Deep Point Cloud Normal Estimation via Triplet Learning: Method

 \section{Method}

 Our normal estimation approach consists of two phases: (a) feature encoding that learns geometric features from input point clouds, and (b) normal estimation that regresses normals from the encoded features.
-In phase (a), we first define the local patch as a point (i.e., central point) with its neighboring points, and conduct pre-processing to mitigate pose and point
+In phase (a), we first define the local patch as a point (i.e., central point) with its neighbouring points, and conduct pre-processing to mitigate pose and point number inconsistencies.

-number inconsistencies.
 We then construct triplets of patches and feed them to the feature encoding network (i.e., a triplet network).
 In phase (b), the latent representations learned by phase (a) are consumed by the normal estimation network which outputs a predicted normal for the given patch (i.e., normal for the central point of that patch).
 Note that a rotation matrix is used in phase (a) for patch alignment, and its inverse matrix is further used in phase (b) for recovering back to the original space.
 Fig.~\ref{fig:overall_pipeline} shows the overall architecture of our method, which is trained in a supervised manner.